Let’s say I have a file. The one you’re reading, perhaps. Well, its original Markdown content.

 My tangle script is no competition for Org mode’s Babel.

-- it needs more error checking
+- it needs more error checking for things like circular fragment references and unreachable files (path, permissions)

 - smart handling of whitespace and indentation to keep Python from becoming a chore

-- rendering fragment names in such a way that syntax highlighters can do something pretty with them
+- rendering fragment names in such a way that syntax highlighters can do something pretty with them, especially when writing code in a language that Chroma has heard of

 - hidden blocks